TritonDataCenter/manta/docs/operator-guide.md

 ## Consensus and internal service discovery

-In some sense, the heart of Manta (and SDC) is a service discovery mechanism (based on ZooKeeper) for keeping track of which service instances are running.
+In some sense, the heart of Manta (and Triton) is a service discovery mechanism (based on ZooKeeper) for keeping track of which service instances are running.
 In a nutshell, this works like this:

 1. Setup: There are 3-5 "nameservice" zones deployed that form a ZooKeeper cluster.
 There's a "binder" DNS server in each of these zones that serves DNS requests based on the contents of the ZooKeeper data store.
 2. Setup: When other zones are deployed, part of their configuration includes the IP addresses of the nameservice zones.
 These DNS servers are the only components that each zone knows about directly.